joanma747/iNaturalist4STAplus/README.md

-# Natusfera4STAplus
+# iNaturalist4STAplus
-Import a Natusfera record and exporting it into a STAplus service.
+Import a iNaturalist record and exports it into a STAplus service.